Pioneer Courthouse Square: School and hotel

-The city has owned the block since 1856, when Portland bought land that included the site, as the location for its Central School.
-The district financed its construction at Sixth and Morrison by suspending school operations for a year.
+The city of Portland bought land that included the site in 1856, as the location for its Central School.
+The district financed its construction at Sixth and Morrison streets by suspending school operations for a year.

-In 1884 investor Henry Villard came to Portland, looking for business support for a railroad hotel associated with his newly acquired Northern Pacific Railway.
+In 1879, investor Henry Villard came to Portland, looking for business support for a railroad hotel associated with his newly acquired Northern Pacific Railway.
 Philip A. Marquam contributed to the project by buying the school, clearing the site, moving the school to SW 6th and Alder, re-fitting it, and giving it back to the school district.
-It stood until 1910.
+(The relocated school stood until 1910.)

-Villard hired the firm of McKim, Mead & White and its employee William M. Whidden to design the hotel, rising six stories to an attic with elaborate dormers, in an H-shaped plan with its main gated courtyard facing the Pioneer Courthouse, the landmark 1875 federal building directly to the east.
-Villard's financial reverses forced him to withdraw.
+Villard hired the firm of McKim, Mead & White and its employee William M. Whidden to design the Portland Hotel, rising six stories to an attic with elaborate dormers, in an H-shaped plan with its main gated courtyard facing the Pioneer Courthouse, the landmark 1875 federal building directly to the east.
+Construction began in 1882, but Villard's financial reverses forced him to withdraw, and work was suspended for five years.
 Local leaders re-organized the project in 1888 and contacted Widden, who came west and partnered with Ion Lewis to complete the job in 1890.
+After delays due to a recession, the overall-eight-story hotel opened on the site in 1890.
 The hotel was the center of the city's social activity for the first half of the 20th century.

 In 1951, the hotel was torn down and a two-story parking lot was built.